andym388/andym388/README.md

 <b>⭐ My Meal Planner</b><br>
 My Meal Planner is a front-end browser App that uses the 👉🏼 <a href="https://spoonacular.com/food-api">Spoonacular API</a> for fetching Recipe data and Meal Plans.<br>
-It is deployed in GitHub and hosted as a single-page website using Vercel.<br>
 The App consist of the following styled components:<br>
 ✅ Parts (or renders) such as Home Navigation Bar, Meal Type Selector, Cuisine Dropdown List, Search Forms and MealDaily Form that appear on every page.<br>
 ✅ Result Pages that are Route Components of the React Router.
 Result Pages are renderred from the Parts<br>